ViktarYeltsou/React01/README.md

-# This is a simple project of internal sotial network, where teammates can communicate
+# This is a simple project of internal social network, where teammates can communicate

 Project is still under construction, but some funtionality presents :)